Crouch End: Hornsey Town Hall

+Queen and the Kinks have both played at the Hornsey Town Hall when it was a major London venue for bands.
+The HTH was used as a set in the Queen film Bohemian Rhapsody.

+The building is currently undergoing renovation and conversion into a hotel, apartments, restaurant and a contemporary arts centre by the Far East Consortium.
+Completion is expected to be by Summer 2024.

 Clocktower

 The red-brick Clock Tower has become a much-loved icon of Crouch End.
 Designed by the architect Frederick Knight, it was originally built as a memorial to Henry Reader Williams in 1895.
-Williams was Chairman of the local authority of Hornsey from 1880–1894, and played a key part in shaping the district, in particular campaigning against developers for the preservation of Highgate Wood and Queen's Wood.
+Williams was chairman of the local authority of Hornsey from 1880 to 1894, and played a key part in shaping the district, in particular campaigning against developers for the preservation of Highgate Wood and Queen's Wood.
 He also paved the way for the purchase of Alexandra Palace and Park by a consortium of local authorities in 1901.
 After Williams's retirement the newly designated Hornsey Urban District Council decided to erect a clock tower to celebrate his achievements.

 Out of the estimated cost of £1200, £900 was raised by public subscription.
 On 23 June 1895 a ceremony was held for its unveiling.
 The Broadway was hung with flags, and the Tower connected to nearby houses with festoons.
 Over a thousand people assembled, and at noon the Earl of Stafford, Lord-Lieutenant of Middlesex, released a blue ribbon hanging from the belfry and the clock struck its first notes.
 The bronze sculpture of the head of Williams was created by Alfred Gilbert, who also designed Eros in Piccadilly Circus.

+Although closed to the public, it is now used at Christmas for a Santa's Grotto.